Commercial interior design and build; bar, brewery, restaurant

 SELECT PROjeCT FEATURES

-The spacious area needed to be designed to comfortably fit a full brewery, barrel aging area, kitchen, bar, and restaurant.
-We used lighting, seating layout and differences in material and colors to create visual breaks.
-This allowed us to section the space in a way that flowed well and felt inviting.
+The spacious interior needed to be designed to comfortably fit a full brewery, barrel aging area, kitchen, bar, and restaurant, without feeling overwhelming.
+So we used lighting, seating layout and differences in material and colors to create visual breaks.
+This sectioned the space in a way that flowed well and felt inviting.

-One strategy for bringing an edgy character to the space was our use of materials.
-We used spray cast charcoal concrete, blackened zinc panel plating, vertical shiplap and antique door panels.
-Together they give the space an urban-industrial feel.
-The restaurant tables have some fun local history: they’re refinished science tables salvaged from the local high school.
+The edgier character of the space is achieved through the use of materials.
+Spray-cast charcoal concrete, blackened zinc panel plating, vertical shiplap and antique door panels give the interior an urban-industrial feel.
+We also added an element of fun local history : the restaurant tables are actually refinished science tables salvaged from the nearby high school.

 New and Unexpected

 Lake Placid, NY is dominated by Adirondack-style architecture and interior design.
 The clients wanted to present patrons with something new, different, and more in line with the urban style of the food and drinks.
 So, we channeled that inspiration everywhere we could, including the design of the back bar.
-We included subtle Adirondacks elements into design, such as the treatment on the front of the bar.
+We included subtle Adirondack elements into design, such as the treatment on the front of the bar.
 When viewed from afar, the design is a perfect representation the Great Range!

 Inside of the Barrel

-Our overall design for this space was inspired by the feeling of pleasant surprise felt when walking into a simple building and encountering a vibrant, dynamic interior.
-Rather than incur high costs to fight the look of the existing building, we used the building’s natural resources to offer patrons a unique Lake Placid experience.
-The bathroom dividers are antique doors and the sink vanities are sloped concrete.
+Our design gives customers an exciting sense of surprise as they walk into a simple building and encounter a vibrant, dynamic interior.
+Rather than fight the look of the existing building, we worked with what was available to offer patrons a unique Lake Placid experience.
+For instance, the bathroom dividers are repurposed antique doors, and the sink vanities are made of sloped concrete.